renovatebot/renovate/docs/usage/configuration-options.md

     Do not use unless you know what you're doing.

 The default configuration for groups are essentially internal to Renovate and you normally shouldn't need to modify them.
-But you may choose to _add_ settings to any group by defining your own `group` configuration object.
+But you may _add_ settings to any group by defining your own `group` configuration object.

 ## groupName